Trident united way covid-19 updates

 free internet access

-To help those who may not have access to the internet in their homes, Comcast is providing new customers with 60 days of complimentary Internet Essentials service in addition to opening Xfinity WiFi hotspots to anyone who needs them for free.
+To help those who may not have access to the internet in their homes, Comcast is providing new customers with 60 days of complimentary Internet Essentials service.
 More information can be found on the Comcast website.

 Many Charleston area parks also offer free wifi.
 For a list of these parks visit https://www.chsfreewifi.com/parks/.